dsanson/dsanson.github.com/cv.markdown

     contingency, in progress
 -   James McGlothlin, on logical truth and god, in progress

-Graduate Qualifying Exam Committee Member
+Graduate Qualifying Exam Committee Member (at OSU)
 -----------------------------------------

 -   David Blanks, on the metaphysics of dispositions, 2012